 The manual safety is something I do not like, but only just barely.
 I like the idea of not having to do anything after cocking to be able to shoot, but automatic safeties are common for a reason.
 They’re safer!

 Somehow, despite having a lighter power plant than equivalent air rifles, the Benjamin Trail NP2 is on the heavier side.
-Smaller and younger shooters may have difficulties carrying and using this pellet gun (check out our list of the best air pistols too!).
+Smaller and younger shooters may have difficulties carrying and using this pellet gun.

 The manufacturing standards for this air rifle seem to have been rather low for a while after the gun was released.
 Many early adopters reported shoddy workmanship, poor triggers, and so on.